PaulskPt/M5Cardputer_and_M5Echo_I2C_text_to_morse_code/README.md

 the list of COMMANDS above ({c, i, d, r, s, g, e}).
 After pressing these two keys, one after the other, the sketch of the Cardputer will interprete and handle the command given.
 If it is a command for the M5Echo the M5Cardputer will immediately send a command type of message, containing the command you entered, to the M5Echo.
 My experience is that this goes very rapid.
-On the oscillographs one can see that an I2C command type of message only contains 6 bytes.
+On the oscillograms one can see that an I2C command type of message only contains 6 bytes.
-Sending this command message packet takes only 13 x 50 = 650 microseconds! (see the oscillographs).
+Sending this command message packet takes only 13 x 50 = 650 microseconds! (see the oscillograms).

 After a reset the following text will be shown on the Serial Monitor output of the M5Cardputer: